Gyanankur23/Pizza-Runner-Analytics/README.md

 MIT License © 2025
-Created for the 8 Week SQL Challenge by Danny Ma Analytics Project & Repository by Gyanankur Baruah.
+Created for the 8 Week SQL Challenge by Danny Ma Analytics Project & Repository by Gyanankur Baruah

 ---